 You may have a fancy filing cabinet that’s perfectly categorized down to date and time, but what if something were to happen to it or the documents it contains?
 Be it a house fire, burglar or just a spilled cup of coffee, you shouldn’t rely on a single copy of your critical documents.
 You should always have a digital backup of everything, including previous photos.
-And when it’s so easy to scan your documents using your phone with Dropbox, there’s no excuse.
+PC backup and file backup is simple with Dropbox and when it’s so easy to scan your documents using your phone with Dropbox, there’s no excuse.
 Plus, with cyber security features providing password protection—where you can set a time limit for how long people can access—there’s no safer way to keep your documents.

 You may be the world’s most organized person, but even your best filing system is unlikely to be as efficient as digital.
 With quick search that can help you find your documents based on file name, Dropbox takes things one step further with OCR (Optical Character Recognition).
 This clever tech searches within the digitized data of your scanned documents, to recognize words and match them to your search term.
 So, say you need an electric bill for April 2019, you can search “April 2019” or “04/19” and OCR will find any document that contains this information.
 Much better than searching through piles of bills by hand.

 It’s always available

 Need to collaborate with your team or get a signature on a document?
 No problem.
 You no longer need to gather the group together to work on a project or arrange a meeting to get pen on paper, you can use electronic signatures and shared documents to get important work done without letting logistics bring a halt to your business processes.